spAnser/tsto-bsv3/README.md

 2. Left click and drag to pan the image.
 3. Right click to cycle through animations.
 4. Mouse wheel to zoom in/out.
+5. Press `F` to freeze the current animation.
+6. Press `G` to toggle the background color between green and gray.

 ## Setup